-The Benefits of Holding Property in Joint Tenancy
+Holding Property in Joint Tenancy – Pros

-The Cons of Holding Property in Joint Tenancy
+Holding Property in Joint Tenancy – Cons

-- All parties will hold equal responsibility for the asset.
-This means that all parties share all liabilities equally.
-This can be a disadvantageous to a joint tenant who cannot afford to pay for any liabilities associated with the asset.
+Joint tenants each hold an undivided, 100% share of the asset.
+Therefore, a joint tenant may transfer their interest unilaterally without the knowledge or consent of the co-tenant.
+This equal share of responsibility may be disadvantageous to a joint tenant who cannot afford to pay for any liabilities associated with the asset.

 Alternatives to Holding Property in Joint Tenancy